History of Massachusetts

 The area that is now Massachusetts was colonized by English settlers in the early 17th century and became the Commonwealth of Massachusetts in the 18th century.
-Before that, it was inhabited by a variety of Indian tribes.
+Before that, it was inhabited by a variety of Native American tribes.
+Massachusetts is named after the Massachusett tribe that inhabited the area of present-day Greater Boston.
 The Pilgrim Fathers who sailed on the Mayflower established the first permanent settlement in 1620 at Plymouth Colony which set precedents but never grew large.
 A large-scale Puritan migration began in 1630 with the establishment of the Massachusetts Bay Colony, and that spawned the settlement of other New England colonies.

-As the Colony grew, businessmen established wide-ranging trade, sending ships to the West Indies and Europe.
+As the colony grew, businessmen established wide-ranging trade, sending ships to the West Indies and Europe.
 Britain began to increase taxes on the New England colonies, and tensions grew with implementation of the Navigation Acts.
 These political and trade issues led to the revocation of the Massachusetts charter in 1684.
 The king established the Dominion of New England in 1686 to govern all of New England, and to centralize royal control and weaken local government.
 Sir Edmund Andros's intensely unpopular rule came to a sudden end in 1689 with an uprising sparked by the Glorious Revolution in England.
 The new king William III established the Province of Massachusetts Bay in 1691 to govern a territory roughly equivalent to the modern states of Massachusetts and Maine.
-Its governors were appointed by the crown, unlike the predecessor colonies that had elected their own governors.
-This increased friction between the colonists and the crown, which reached its height in the days leading up to the American Revolution in the 1760s and 1770s over the question of who could levy taxes.
+Its governors were appointed by the Crown, unlike the predecessor colonies that had elected their own governors.
+This increased friction between the colonists and the Crown, which reached its height in the days leading up to the American Revolution in the 1760s and 1770s over the question of who could levy taxes.
 The American Revolutionary War began in Massachusetts in 1775 when London tried to shut down American self-government.

 The commonwealth formally adopted the state constitution in 1780, electing John Hancock as its first governor.
 In the 19th century, New England became America's center of manufacturing with the development of precision manufacturing and weaponry in Springfield and Hartford, Connecticut, and large-scale textile mill complexes in Worcester, Haverhill, Lowell, and other communities throughout New England using their rivers for power.
 New England also was an intellectual center and center of abolitionism.
 The Springfield Armory made most of the weaponry for the Union in the American Civil War.
 After the war, immigrants from Europe, The Middle East and Asia flooded into Massachusetts, continuing to expand its industrial base until the 1950s when textiles and other industries started to fade away, leaving a "rust belt" of empty mills and factories.
 Labor unions were important after the 1860s, as was big-city politics.
 The state's strength as a center of education contributed to the development of an economy based on information technology and biotechnology in the later years of the 20th century, leading to the "Massachusetts Miracle" of the late 1980s.